egeorjon/Minimal-Blank/README.md

 # Minimal-Blank
 A minimal Hugo theme

-> The theme is still being developped, and is still not ready for a public site.

 **Minimal-Blank** is a theme for the Hugo static site generator.
-This my first theme for this tool, built for minimal-blanking my own blog.
+This my first theme for this tool, built for my own blog.

-You can find a live demo of the original Fresh theme here (will be completed when the theme will be deployed in production).
+You can find a live demo of the original Fresh theme [here](#) (will be completed when the theme will be deployed in production).
 This theme is intended for personal website and blog.
 If you'd like to extend the theme to include other functionalities, please submit a pull request.

 ## Table of Contents